Frequently Asked Questions (FAQ)

 2. What is “public domain”?

 Public domain means that a creative work is no longer protected by copyright laws and is free for anyone to use, modify, and share without permission or paying royalties.
+For more details, see our dedicated Public Domain Policy.

 3. How do you colorize old black-and-white films?